amartin211/quizpal/README.md

 ## How It Works

-1. **Image Upload** — A client uploads a screenshot of a GMAT question to S3
+1. **Image Upload** — A client uploads a screenshot of an exam question to S3
 2. **Object Detection** — YOLOv8 detects the screen/device in the image and crops the relevant area
 3. **Image Preprocessing** — OpenCV rotates and cleans the cropped image using Hough line detection
 4. **OCR** — Claude 3.5 Sonnet extracts text from the processed image